GrantHuang0101/BTC-Trader/README.md

-# BTC_Trader: A Bitcoin Trading Bot
+# BTC-Trader: A Bitcoin Trading Bot

 BTC_Trader is a Python-based project that includes two main components: